Super-Protocol/docs/docs/developers/marketplace_GUI/confidentiality.md

 sidebar_position: 3
 ---

-## Understanding quote verification

-*Quote verification* is the process of verifying the authenticity and integrity of a TEE by examining the enclave *quote*.
+_Quote verification_ checks the authenticity and integrity of a Trusted Execution Environment (TEE) by examining the enclave _quote_.
 The SGX quote is a cryptographic data structure that provides proof of the enclave's identity and the measurement of its code and data.
 It is a critical element in the attestation process, enabling parties to establish trust in the execution environment.

-In simple terms, quote verification allows to ensure that the contents of a domain are in fact running in a genuine confidential environment (TEE) and link the contents to Marketplace solution offers (if the contents are offers).
+In simple terms, quote verification ensures that the content of a domain is running in a TEE.
+Additionally, if the content is Super Protocol solution offers, the quote verification links the content to the offers.

-For the moment quote verification is accessible only through the [Marketplace GUI](/developers/marketplace).
+For quote verification, use the [`quotes validate`](/developers/cli_commands/quotes/validate) CLI command or the **Check confidentiality** function in the Marketplace GUI.

-## How it works
+## Check how it works

-### Getting there

 Create a tunnels order using the [Marketplace GUI](/developers/marketplace/walkthrough) or [CLI](/developers/deployment_guides/tunnels).
 Your order result will be a domain address.

-Go to the Instruments panel and select *Check Confidentiality*.
+Go to the Instruments panel and select **Check Confidentiality**.

 <img src={require('./../images/gui_confidentiality_1.png').default} width="400" height="auto"/>